shadowlmd/stikked-paste/README.md

 It will try to detect language of pasted content and copy link to clipboard.

-Reads configuration from '$HOME/.stikked' file.
+Reads configuration from `$HOME/.stikked` file.
 Example can be found in this repo.

-Usage:
+Usage examples:
-	some-command | paste.sh [language]
+* some-command | paste.sh [language]
-	paste.sh [/path/to/]some-file
+* paste.sh [/path/to/]some-file